3mdeb/news-and-ideas/blog/content/post/2022-12-22-fobnail_application.md

 sudo apt install cryptsetup-bin
 ```

+Make sure the platform is in target configuration.
+This includes UEFI version,
+settings and hardware configuration - graphics cards, disks, network controllers
+etc. Note that with UEFI PCR values checked by Fobnail may change depending on
+drivers and applications started during booting, like UEFI setup or boot
+selection menu.
+If in doubt, reboot now and let the platform boot by itself.

 Change paths and names in the following script to your expectations, save it and
 run with `sudo`: